AdamUllmann/AdamUllmann/README.md

 My Experienced Languages: C/C++, SQL, OCaml, Python, ARM Assembly, OpenQASM, and Bash.

-I currently have a few projects underway, and I'm excited to put them here soon.
+I currently have a few projects underway.
+You can view some of the notable ones in my pinned repos.

 <!---
 AdamUllmann/AdamUllmann is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.